amandaangelico/Data-Science-Projects/Music-Recommendation-System/README.md

   <img src="images/play_count.png" alt="Alt text" width="600"/> <!-- Adjust width as needed -->
 </div>

 The most prominent year in our final dataset is 2009, followed by 2008 and 2001.
 The year 2001 seems to be overrepresented in the data.
 Prior to instating filters, 2001 was the most frequent year of release, but this issue is reduced in part after applying user play count thresholds.
-Further insights and visualizations are detailed within the Jupyter notebook accompanying this project.

 <div align="center">
   <img src="images/year_distribution_pre-filter.png" alt="Alt text" width="800"/> <!-- Adjust width as needed -->